Imperial-lord/Imperial-lord/README.md

 ## I am a Student, Software Developer, and Competitive Programmer!
 ---

-- 🔭 I’m currently working on a [Flutter Web](https://flutter.dev/web) based project
+- 🔭 I’m currently working on a [Flutter](https://flutter.dev) project
 - 🌱 I’m currently learning everything 👨🏻‍🎓
 - 👯 I’m looking to collaborate on Hackathons, Open-Source Projects, or Internships
 - 🤟🏻 I'm an astrophysics geek, amatuer singer, and history lover.
 I also write pieces of poetry, blogs, essays, and play badminton